arthurrichards77/control_tutorial/README.md

 Run the file using `python vs_p.py` and watch your aircraft.
 Did you see it climb?
 Kill vs_p.py again using Ctrl+C.  To turn the autopilot back on and get yourself straight and level again, use `python apreset.py`.

 To see what happened in more detail, the client logs all the signals for us.
 Use `ls logs` to see what's in the log file directory.
 Files are tagged with the date and time they were started, so you should be able to choose the latest one.
-To view the results as a graph, use `python fgplot logs/fglog<date and time of your log>.csv`.
+To view the results as a graph, use `python fgplot.py logs/fglog<date and time of your log>.csv`.

 ![Result plot](https://github.com/arthurrichards77/control_tutorial/raw/master/.screenshots/Figure_1.png)